-The Sydney Eisteddfod Opera Scholarship Heats began on 14 May, 2017 and saw 58 aspiring opera singers take to the stage in the hope of being selected to progress through to the next round.
+The Sydney Eisteddfod Opera Scholarship 2017 Heats saw 58 aspiring opera singers take to the stage in the hope of being selected to progress through to the next round.
 Those that have competed in Sydney Eisteddfod over the years know the hard work that goes into competing and as a result also know the valuable life skills you learn through this experience.

 Sydney Eisteddfod Alumni and now successful Soprano Valda Wilson, won the Best Soprano Award in 2007 and has since spent two years at the Semperoper, Dresden, singing alongside stars like Quinn Kelsey, Renee Fleming, Marcello Giordani, Anna Netrebko in what she calls “an extraordinary kickstart” to her career.